 This is a great feature for developers and/or site managers.
-A staging environment starts out as a perfect copy of your existing site, which is only accessible to you personally (or it has an obscure URL) and is super handy for testing out new plugins/themes or updating/modifying code before applying any changes to your live site.
+A staging environment starts as a perfect copy of your existing site, which is only accessible to you personally (or it has an obscure URL) and is super handy for testing out new plugins/themes or updating/modifying code before applying any changes to your live site.

-Regular hosting dashboards aren’t usually very user-friendly because they don’t actually know which software you’re using.
-As a result, some will give you a whole host of options — many of which simply aren’t applicable to WordPress – while others are so sparse that all they have are a few basic links to manage your database or your files.
+Regular hosting dashboards aren’t usually very user-friendly because they don’t know which software you’re using.
+As a result, some will give you a whole host of options — many of which don’t apply to WordPress.
+While others are so sparse that all they have are a few basic links to manage your database or your files.

-The Value Of Managed Hosting
+The Costs Of Managed Hosting WordPress

 Out Of WordPress Tools

-Do Not Do That!
+Do Not Do That in Managed WordPress Hosting

 Shared x Managed